 All of these conditions shall not be met for any Japanese, American, Canadian and Swiss citizens that want to apply for a Romanian Residence Permit.

-Another important condition was removed for them, from the list of mandatory conditions to obtain the Residence Permit.
-It regards the moment when the Residence Permit has to be renewed, moment that will occur after one year since the Residence Permit was issued.
+Another important condition was removed for the citizens of these countries, from the list of mandatory conditions to obtain the Residence Permit, and it regards the moment when the Residence Permit has to be renewed, moment that will occur after one year since of Residence Permit.
 The citizens of Japan, United States, Canada and Switzerland will not have to show any of the following documents:

 – documents showing that the investment in the company is materialized in a share capital or transfer of technology worth at least 50.000 EUR or the creation of at least 10 jobs;

-Having this special rights and advantages available only to this particular group of people, shall not be interpreted as discriminatory measures regarding other Non-E.U. citizens but as for a privilege granted to Japanese, American, Canadian and Swiss citizens based on the professional and international relations built with confidence and reliance between this countries and Romania.
+Having this special rights and advantages available only to this particular group of citizens, shall not be interpreted as discriminatory measures regarding other Non-E.U. citizens but as for a privilege granted to Japanese, American, Canadian and Swisscitizensbased on the professional and international relations built with confidence and reliance between this counties and Romania.